Ali-Niazi021/Pi-ScanMyTesla/README.md

 # Pi-ScanMyTesla
 CAN to Bluetooth Adapter for [ScanMyTesla](https://sites.google.com/view/scanmytesla/home) on Raspberry Pi

-Based on [ESP32-ScanMyTesla](https://github.com/Adminius/ESP32-ScanMyTesla) by E.Burkowski
+Based on [ESP32-ScanMyTesla](https://github.com/Adminius/ESP32-ScanMyTesla) by Adminius

 ## Hardware
 - Raspberry Pi (tested on Pi 4/5)